jmonlong/sQTLseekeR/README.md

 Another important point about `BatchJobs` is the configuration of your computing cluster.
 An example of the configuration files can be found in the `scripts` folder:
 * If present in the working directory, `.BatchJobs.R` is loaded when the `BatchJobs` package is loaded.
 It defines which template to use and `BatchJobs` functions.
 In practice, user just needs to check/replace `qsub`/`qdel`/`qstat` calls with the correct bash commands (sometimes `msub`/`canceljob`/`showq`).
 Eventually an email address to send log messages.
 * `cluster.tmpl` is a template form of a job bash script that would be send to the cluster.
 There the correct syntax for the resources or parameters of the cluster are defined.
+This file should also be in the working directory when `BatchJobs` is loaded.